 In 2012 I attended a TEDx event and fell in love.
 TED’s vision captured my heart.
 I applied to TED for a license to put on a new TEDx event called TEDxStanleyPark.
 I became a “TEDx Organizer” and on March 17, 2013 the first TEDxStanleyPark event took place in front of 100 attendees at The Theatre inside the UBC Campus at Robson Square in Vancouver, British Columbia.
 Its 13 talks evoked 1 standing ovation and an aggregate of 20,000 video views within 12 months of their release.
 This event taught me many lessons – mostly of the “what not to do again” variety.

-I was chomping at the bit to produce my second TEDxStanleyPark event so that I could apply the lessons I learned from the first but in 2014 the TED Conference came to Vancouver and local TEDx Organizers did not run their events.
+I was chomping at the bit to produce my second TEDxStanleyPark event so that I could apply the lessons I learned from the first but in 2014 the TED Conference came to Vancouver for the first time and TED did not grant local TEDx Organizers licenses to run their events.
 On May 23, 2015 the second TEDxStanleyPark event took place in front of 450 attendees at the Granville Island Stage located on Granville Island, Vancouver.
 Its 13 talks evoked 7 standing ovations and an aggregate of 100,000 video views within 12 months of their release.
 This event incurred a significant financial loss mainly due to the capacity of the Granville Island Stage being only 450 seats.
 While I loved the notion of sharing fresh ideas with live and online audiences, I was not so keen on having to subsidize the event with my retirement savings.
 I felt that the only way to avoid having to do this was to “go big or go home.”

 To cut a long story short, the third TEDxStanleyPark event took place on May 28, 2016 in front of 1,700 attendees at Vancouver’s Queen Elizabeth Theatre.
 All 15 speakers received standing ovations.
 Their videos attracted over 1,000,000 views within 12 months of their release.
-This event ran at a modest financial loss.
-If I could sell another two hundred tickets I could achieve financial breakeven.
+This event ran at a small financial loss.
+If I had sold another two hundred tickets I could have achieved financial breakeven.
 With this in mind I booked the Queen Elizabeth Theatre for March 4, 2017.

 The fourth TEDxStanleyPark event took place in front of 1,900 attendees.
 All 13 speakers received a standing ovation.
 Their videos received an aggregate of 2,000,000 views within 12 months of their release.
 The event operated at breakeven.
-I breathed a sigh of relief.
+My retirement savings breathed a sigh of relief.

 The fifth TEDxStanleyPark event took place on March 3, 2018 in the Queen Elizabeth Theatre in front of 2,100 attendees.
 All 13 speakers received a standing ovation.
 In aggregate, their videos have received over 3,000,000 views since they were released in April, 2018.